Theemow/Makelaar-webscraper/README.md

 - **huurhuis_webscraper_tests.ipynb**: Contains tests and examples for the different components of the system.
 Useful for debugging individual scrapers or testing new functionality.

-- **config.py**: Contains configuration variables for database connection and email sending.
+- **webscraper_config.py**: Contains configuration variables for database connection and email sending.
 It's organized as two dictionaries: `DATABASE` for PostgreSQL connection parameters and `EMAIL` for SMTP settings.

 - **connector.py**: Serves as the communication layer between scrapers and the database.
 It handles the logic for comparing new and existing listings, determining what's been added or removed, and coordinating updates.

 - **data_access.py**: Provides all database-related functionality through the `DataAccess` class, including connection management and CRUD operations.
 It also contains the data models `BrokerAgency` and `Property`.

 - **mail_service.py**: Handles the email notification system.
-It connects to the SMTP server defined in config.py and formats/sends emails with information about new rental properties.
+It connects to the SMTP server defined in webscraper_config.py and formats/sends emails with information about new rental properties.

 - **log_service.py**: Provides standardized logging functionality across the application, creating timestamped log files and offering different log levels.

+- **init_db.py**: Script that handles database initialization, creating required tables if they don't exist, which is especially useful in Docker environments where the database starts fresh.

+### Docker-Related Files

+- **Dockerfile**: Defines how to build the Docker image for the application, including the Python environment, Chrome browser, and other dependencies.

+- **docker-compose.yml**: Configures the multi-container setup with PostgreSQL and the webscraper service, defining how they interact, what volumes to mount, and environment variables.

+- **crontab**: Contains the schedule for when the webscraper should run automatically (currently set to 12:00 and 18:00 daily).

+- **start.sh**: Shell script that runs when the Docker container starts, initializing the database, running an initial scrape, and starting the cron service.

 ### Supporting Files